AustralianCancerDataNetwork/auscatverse/guides/SIMULATION.md

 ## Virtual Machine Setup

+This guide assumes you are using some sort of Virtual Machine (VM running an Ubuntu Operating System.
+In fact, the system doesn't need to be a Virtual Machine at all, it could be a desktop or laptop computer running Ubuntu.

+If your system is no running Ubuntu, you are still able to follow this guide.
+However you will likely need to explore the Docker documentation in the [Install Docker](#install-docker) step below to determine how to best install Docker for you operating system.
+Once installed you can follow the remaining instructions in the guide.

 ### NECTAR Cloud

-You may use the NECTAR cloud to setup such a Virtual Machine.
+If you do not already have a Virtual Machine or alternative system in which to install this simulation environment, you may want to use the NECTAR cloud to setup such a Virtual Machine.
+Note that you will need a University affiliated account and access to the ACDN-AusCAT-Sim Project.
 Instructions can be [found here](https://github.com/AustralianCancerDataNetwork/auscatverse/blob/main/guides/NECTAR.md).

 ## Docker + Portainer Installation